 So, she reached out to Dr. Joseph Owades, a biochemist who invented light beer by manipulating yeast fermentation.
 She challenged him to improve on his first light beer (which became Miller Lite).
 He accepted that challenge and so, the New Century Brewing Company was formed and soon Edison beer was being poured into clear beer bottles.
 The clear bottles showed people the light brew was drinkable.
 Rhonda’s pioneering spirit was once again on the trail!

-However, the terrain for this one was a little more rough.
+However, the terrain for this one was a little rougher.
 They launched Edison Beer, named for the father of light and for the spirit of invention, on the eve of 9/11.
-To make it worse, they launched it in Boston and New York, the two cities who at that time were the very last ones to want to crack open a cold beer, especially a new one that nobody had ever seen.
-Rhonda keep it going even though she faced a law suit with Thomas Edison’s decedents (which she won.)
+To make it worse, they launched it in Boston and New York, the two cities which at that time were the very last ones to want to crack open a cold beer, especially a new one that nobody had ever seen.
+Rhonda keep it going even though she faced a lawsuit with Thomas Edison’s decedents (which she won.)
 She brought the beer to the West Coast.
 And, at one point, Trader Joe’s sold the beer nationally.
 But, we all know about the financial mires of 9/11.
 Venture Capitalists became uber conservative.
 The investors walked.

 But, don’t give up on Rhonda yet, New Century Brewing Company was not about to go flat.
 Another craft beer innovation quickly came into her head – caffeinated beer.
 With the help of Dr. Joe, she created Moonshot 69 and a patent on the process of adding caffeine to beer and ale in four countries.
 The represented not only the year man went to the moon, but also the amount of caffeine in the brew.